- Don’t hire the cheapest web designer, ensure they understand SEO and can use mainstream technologies.

 I’ve put together my leading tips to navigate the web design space, so you’re able to find and hire a web designer that suits you at a cost that fits your budget.

-Follow these five tips to hire the best web designer for your small business.
+Follow these five tips to choose the best web designer for your small business:

 1. Ensure that your soon-to-be designer has an up-to-date portfolio

 Make sure that the websites and apps in their portfolio are live, current and functioning well.
 This is one of the best ways to verify that your web designer is the real deal.

 It is important that you develop a good working relationship with your web designer.
 Having someone you can meet with in person on a regular basis is going to help deliver a better outcome.
 No written brief can ever compare to explaining to your designer what you want exactly.
 Not to mention you get to feel good about contributing to your local economy.